-Conservation and management measures shall, to the extent practicable, promote safety of human life at sea.
+Conservation and management measures shall, to the estent practicable, promote safety of human life at sea.

-This amendment does not substantially change the impact of the small-mesh multispecies fishery on safety at sea since this action does not contain any management measures that would affect safety at sea.
+This amendment does not substantially change the impact of the small-methamultispecies fishery on safety at sea since this action does not contained with a sea since the safety at sea.

-Section 7.1.2 Magnuson-Stevens Act: EVIE: Requirements
+Section 7.1.2 Magnuson-Stevens Act EMP Requirements

-Section 303(a) of Magnuson-Stevens Actiontains is sequired provisions for FMPs.
-The requirement applies to the FMP and in some cases, the FMP as amended and not the submission document for the proposed action meets the requirement.
-The preferred alternatives identified in the Secretarial Amendment do not propose to modify any of the management measures previously implemented under the FMP which were found to be fully in compliance with the Magnuson-Stevens Act.
-All the actions identified in the preferred alternatives are intended to address the requirement in § 303(a)(15) of the Magnuson-Stevens Act to "establish a mechanism for specifying annual catch limits in the plan (including a multiyear plan), implementing regulations, or annual specifications, at a level such that overfishing does not occur in the fishery, including measures to insure accountability" to ensure that the small-mesh multispecies fishery is fully in compliance with this required provision.
+Section 303(a) of Magnuson-Stevens Action tains Threquired provisions for FMPs.
+The requirement applies to the EMP and in some cases, the EMP as amended and not the submission document for the proposed action meets the requirement.
+The preferred alternatives identified in the Secretarial Amendment do not propose to mostly any of the management measures previously implemented under the EMP which were found to be fully in compliance with the Magnuson-Stevens Act.
+All the actions identified in the preferred alternatives are intended to address the requirement in § 301(a)(15) of the Magnuson-Stevens Act to "establish a mechanism for specifiving annual catch limits in the plan (including a multiyear plan), implementing regulations, or annual specifications, at a level such that overfishing does not occur in the fishery, including measures to ensure accountability" to ensure that the small-mesh multispecies fishery is fully in compliance with its required provision.
 This action does not address any other required provision under the Magnuson-Stevens Act.